whitewater-guide/whitewater-guide/docs/build_and_deploy.md

 Certificated were deployed using certbot.
 This is how it was done:
 1) Certbot is baked into passenger service base
 2) Two named volumes, `certs` and `certs-data` were added into compose file.
 They are mapped to the dirs that certbot uses
 3) `certbot --nginx` was launched inside passenger container.
-It was regisered to `K.Kuznetcov@gmail.com` email.
+It was regisered to `xxx@xxx.xxx` email.
 It generated certificates in named volume `certs` and modified nginx config for whitewater.guide.
 4) This modified config (besides included `/etc/letsencrypt/options-ssl-nginx.conf;`) was modified and baked back into passenger base image